 You should.

-Import them using atomic-server import -p ~/.config/atomic/backups/${date}.json
+Import them using atomic-server import -p ~/.config/atomic/backups/${date}.json.'

-uses.
-To see what these are, see atomic-server show-config
+You could also copy all folders atomic-server uses.
+To see what these are, see atomic-server show-config.

-invite is no longer usable!
-What now?You can run atomic-server --initialize
+/setup invite is no longer usable!
+What now?You can run atomic-server --initialize to recreate the /setup invite.
+It will be reset to 1 usage.

-your JSON-AD, and find + replace your old domain with the new one.
+There are no helper functions for this, but you could atomic-server export your JSON-AD, and find + replace your old domain with the new one.

-This could especially be helpful if you're running at localhost:9883
+This could especially be helpful if you're running at localhost:9883 and want to move to a live server.

 atomic-server reset

-You can press the menu icon (the three dots in the navigation bar), go to sharing, and uncheck the public read
+You can press the menu icon (the three dots in the navigation bar), go to sharing, and uncheck the public read right.

 See the Hierarchy chapter in the docs on more info of the authorization model.